-These criteria are used by the Birmingham and Black Country authorities and will be reviewed regularly to ensure they remain a good indicator of likely bat presence.
+These criteria are used by the Birmingham and Black Country authorities and will be reviewed periodically to ensure they remain a good indicator of likely bat presence.

 Not all developments meeting these criteria will necessarily have an adverse impact on bats.
-However, householder applications which result in building works to places where bats may be roosting can be as damaging as much larger developments.
+Some large developments can have little impact on bats while some smaller ones can be hugely damaging.
+Householder applications which result in building works to places where bats may be roosting can be as damaging as much larger developments.
 Any development which involves any of the following could potentially have an adverse impact on bats and therefore a bat survey should be submitted in support of a planning application:

 - Demolition of substantial buildings.
 This excludes timber sheds and other insignificant, lightweight outbuildings. - Partial demolition or modification of buildings, particularly of the roof, cavity walls, cellars or hanging tiles and weatherboarding.
 Normally a conservatory or a single storey extension would not require a bat survey under this criterion. - Demolition or modifications of other structures such as underground sites, culverts, masonry bridges and large retaining walls.
-This criterion would rarely affect a householder application. - Development involving heavy pruning or felling of a mature or semi-mature tree or trees. - Any development which would potentially reduce or destroy areas or features of value to foraging or commuting bats.
+This criterion would rarely affect a householder application. - Development involving heavy pruning or felling of a mature or semi-mature tree or trees.

+Any development which would potentially reduce or destroy areas or features of value to foraging or commuting bats.
 Such features may include: grassland, watercourses, ponds, trees, scrub and hedgerows.
 This criterion would not normally apply to householder applications.

-Where bats are known to be present, either roosting or habitually foraging\, or where their presence is suspected, the applicant will be expected to gather sufficient information to ensure that an accurate and reasonable opinion can be reached about the importance of the site to bats and likely impacts should the development go ahead.
+Where bats are known to be present, either roosting or habitually foraging, or where their presence is suspected, the applicant will be expected to gather sufficient information to ensure that an accurate and reasonable opinion can be reached about the importance of the site to bats and likely impacts, should the development go ahead.
 This must include:

-- Type of roost-hibernation/ maternity/ summer/ temporary and timing of occupation. - Foraging habitat and commuting routes used by bats. - In the case of foraging habitat, its importance to the local bat population.

-- Impacts of the development on roosts, foraging habitat, commuting routes.

-- Mitigation proposals.

-- Monitoring provision for mitigation work.
+- Type of roost-hibernation/ maternity/ summer/ temporary and timing of occupation. - Foraging habitat and commuting routes used by bats. - In the case of foraging habitat, its importance to the local bat population. - Impacts of the development on roosts, foraging habitat, commuting routes. - Mitigation proposals. - Monitoring provision for mitigation work.

-\Foraging habitat includes woodland and woodland edge, hedgerows, scrub, parkland, gardens, grassland, wetland and open water.
+Foraging habitat includes woodland and woodland edge, hedgerows, scrub, parkland, gardens, grassland, wetland and open water.